 The Sounds of Sins and Squares

-On pages 178/179 of The Fiendish Angletron you see what a square wave and a sin wave look like, but if you want to HEAR them move your mouse over the diagrams.
+On pages 178/179 of The Fiendish Angletron you see what a square wave and a sin wave look like, but if you want to HEAR them click on the pictures.

-Note: the Murderous Maths Organisation takes no responsibility for houses that are wobbled to bits by these noises.
+Note: the Murderous Maths Organisation takes no responsibility for people that are wobbled to bits by these noises.

 To The FIENDISH ANGLETRON